vorrawut/KafkaStarter/class/workshop/lesson_3/README.md

-# Lesson 3 Workshop: First Producer/Consumer - Hello Kafka!
+# Workshop: First Producer/Consumer - Hello Kafka!

 ## 🎯 Objective
 Build your first Kafka application with Spring Boot and Kotlin, implementing both producer and consumer patterns with proper error handling and monitoring.